Best mini amps 2026: tiny amps for powerful tones

 ❌ Avoid if you don't like using an app: This amp works without the app, but you'll be very limited in what you can do with it.
 One to avoid if you want to do away with the smartphone.

-The other area that the Spark Mini stands above rivals is its build quality.
-While it’s only made from glass-fibre, the Tolex on the outside adds a layer of luxury and the mesh grill is classy.
-This is an amp you’d be proud to have on the side in your home.
+An area where the Spark Mini stands above rivals is its build quality.
+While it’s only made from glass-fibre, the Tolex on the outside adds a layer of luxury, and the mesh grill is classy.
+This is an amp you’d be proud to have on display in your home.

 It comes loaded with four presets, which are great to get you going, but to unlock the depths of its abilities, the Positive Grid Spark app is a necessity.
 Technophobes may be put off by having to use the app, but it is generally very intuitive to use and gives you full control over the 43 effects and full amp catalog.
 If you’re not interested in building your own sounds, there are over 10,000 presets to choose from—no other mini amp can compete with that.